ilovelinux9328/privescAPT/README.md

 ## Limitations & Safety

-* APTpeas performs **read-only** checks and does not exploit vulnerabilities, extract credentials, or perform destructive changes.
+* privescAPT performs **read-only** checks and does not exploit vulnerabilities, extract credentials, or perform destructive changes.
 * Due to the diversity of operating environments, **false positives and false negatives** are possible.
 Findings should be validated with additional forensic or monitoring data.
 * Use in production systems may trigger alerts in defensive products.
 Run in coordination with defenders when used in exercises.